-Mind you, the Turbo S does have the sort of surreal, computer-game accelerative performance that's wholly intoxicating, as well as more generous standard equipment so for those with ample money to spare it's not hard to see why the Turbo or Turbo S might justify the price jump over the 4S.
+The Turbo S does have the sort of surreal, computer-game accelerative performance that's wholly intoxicating, as well as more generous standard equipment so for those with ample money to spare.
+It's not hard to see why the Turbo or Turbo S might justify the price jump over the 4S.

-Switch to Sport or Sport+ mode in any Taycan model, and and the car perks up dramatically, with the settings sharpened to make the car as nimble as possible: you’d never guess it weighs some 2.3-tonnes, judging by its sharp turn-in and playful chassis.
+Switch to Sport or Sport+ mode in any Taycan model and the car perks up dramatically, with the settings sharpened to make the car as nimble as possible.
+You’d never guess it weighs some 2.3-tonnes judging by its sharp turn-in and playful chassis.

 Porsche claims the regenerative braking is powerful enough that you can do 90% of your driving without touching the brake pedal at all, however we found that even the strongest of the two available settings wasn’t quite enough to slow the car sufficiently around town.
 We’d favour having steering-wheel paddles to more intuitively adjust the brake regeneration levels.

 Inside, the Taycan is very quiet if you’re sat in the front, although it’s much louder in the back, where the tyres generate a lot of road noise.
 Passenger space isn’t too bad despite the sloping roofline, although the rear of the cabin is quite dark due to the small rear window.